Computer Siksha

 <img path=”dog.jpg” size=”200″>

 Correct Answer: B — <img src=”dog.jpg” width=”200″> The correct tag is <img> (not <image>), and the source attribute is src (not href or path).
-Additionally, the dimension attribute uses width (not w or size).
+Additionally, the dimension attribute consequently uses width (not w or size).
 This question tests three key syntax rules at once.
-Therefore, always remember the three key <img> attributes: src, alt, and optionally width/height for your image dimensions.
+Therefore, always remember the three key <img> attributes: src, alt, and optionally width/height for image dimensions.

 Anchor Tag